On Termination of Polynomial Programs with Equality Conditions: Abstract

 \section{Abstract}

-In this paper, we investigate the termination problem of a family of polynomial programs, in which all assignments to program variables are polynomials, and test conditions of loops and conditional statements are polynomial equations.
-Our main result is that the non-terminating inputs of such a polynomial program is algorithmically computable according to a strictly descending chain of algebraic sets, which implies that the termination problem of these programs is decidable.
-The complexity of the algorithm follows immediately from the length of the chain, which can be computed by Hilbert's function and Macaulay's theorem.
-To the best of our knowledge, the considered family of polynomial programs should be the largest one with a decidable termination problem so far.
-The experimental results indicate the efficiency of our approach.
+We investigate the termination problem of a family of multi-path polynomial programs (MPPs), in which all assignments to program variables are polynomials, and test conditions of loops and conditional statements are polynomial equalities.
+We show that the set of non-terminating inputs (NTI) of such a program is algorithmically computable, thus leading to the decidability of its termination.
+To the best of our knowledge, the considered family of MPPs is hitherto the largest one for which termination is decidable.
+We present an explicit recursive function which is essentially Ackermannian, to compute the maximal length of ascending chains of polynomial ideals under a control function, and thereby obtain a complete answer to the questions raised by Seidenberg~\cite{Seidenberg1971}.
+This maximal length facilitates a precise complexity analysis of our algorithms for computing the NTI and deciding termination of MPPs.
+We extend our method to programs with polynomial guarded commands and show how an incomplete procedure for MPPs with inequality guards can be obtained.
+An application of our techniques to invariant generation of polynomial programs is further presented.